booherbg/concordia-symposium-talk-2025/talk.md

 <!-- _class: track-heart -->
 ## Beyond the Thinking Mind
-- Tolle: *“When the compulsive thinking subsides, you create space for true intelligence to arise.”*
-- Presence is where intuition, creativity, and compassion come through
-- If AI handles the "mental noise," humans may return to:
-  - Listening
-  - Relating
-  - Acting from the heart
+> “Presence is when you are fully conscious of the Now, not lost in thought about past or future.
+It is the space in which true intelligence, creativity, and compassion arise.” — Eckhart Tolle

-Reflection: What new possibilities emerge if we let AI manage the Thinking Mind while humans cultivate Presence?
+### What new possibilities emerge if we let AI manage the Thinking Mind while humans cultivate Presence?

 ---

 <!-- _class: track-evidence -->
-## AI and Education
-- If AI amplifies what we train it on:
-  - What happens if we train it on competition, ego, scarcity?
+## Amplify Harm or Compound Compassion?
-  - What if instead we seed compassion, cooperation, systems-thinking?
+- What if instead we seed AI with compassion, cooperation, systems-thinking?
-- Especially critical for education (tutors, translators, assistants)
 - Bias compounds subtly; why not amplify *positive emergence*?
+- Kindness and acts of compassion ripple through communities

 **Nipun Mehta's insight:** *“What would the world look like if we designed for generosity instead of assuming people want to maximize self-interest?”*